• Skip to primary navigation

 Bubble Up Taco Meat Casserole

-This Bubble Up Taco Meat Casserole makes a big, brimming 9×13 pan full of Mexican goodness.
-Talk about a fast and easy weeknight meal!
+This Bubble Up Taco Casserole makes a big 9×13 pan full of Mexican goodness with Pillsbury canned biscuits, ground beef, cheese, and all the taco goodness.

 Servings: 8 servings